-As much we try to invest in profitable, sustainable and trustworthy companies, sometimes stuff happens that are beyond any single person’s control – perhaps the local economy took a downturn, a new competitor took a big chunk of the market share, or a major client ran into cash flow issues themselves and failed to pay on time.
+As much as we try to invest in profitable, sustainable and trustworthy companies, sometimes stuff happens that is beyond any single person’s control – perhaps the local economy took a downturn, a new competitor took a big chunk of the market share, or a major client ran into cash flow issues themselves and failed to pay on time.

 At the end of the day, a business can do everything right but still defaults on their loans.
 It’s a sad but unavoidable facet of investing that we always have to keep in mind.

 - Your funds will be tied up for years.

 In terms of liquidity, P2P lending gets a 3 out of 10 in my book.

 Once a loan that you’ve committed to is finalized, you won’t get every cent of your principal back until the end of the loan term, which is usually between 2 to 4 years.
 That is a fairly long time to go without the option to withdraw all of your initial investment (even at a loss).